pycppdel/Calibrate-Huion-Pen/README.md

 # Calibrate-Huion-Pen
-Tutorial on how to calibrate a Huion Pen
+Tutorial on how to calibrate a Huion Pen that is wrongly calibrated over two displays

 Finding the right way how to calibarte a huion pen has cost me much time and effort, and so I decided to make this tutorial